 These comments are the overall opinion of scientists on the article, they are substantiated by their knowledge in the field and by the content of the analysis in the annotations on the article.

 Despite the colloquial tone, the article provides a pretty good summary of the factors responsible for observed sea level variability.
 The original scientific article is linked from the text and the authors clearly distinguish between the variations associated with climate change and the more rapid and localised change associated with modes of internal variability.

 However, this distinction between time scales gets lost a bit in the concluding paragraph.
 The statement that “[Florida] is set to be underwater faster than anyone has previously estimated” is not an accurate representation of the concluding remarks from the original scientific paper, which states that “[the impacts of sea level rise] may be further amplified by short-lived [sea level rise] hot spots”.

-Andrea Dutton, Assistant Professor, University of Florida:
+Andrea Dutton, Visiting Associate Professor, University of Wisconsin:

 [Prof. Dutton was one of the authors of the study described in this article.]